 Prostate cancer occurs when malignant cells form in the prostate.
 The prostate is a small, walnut-sized gland between a man’s bladder and rectum.
-About 1 in 5 American men will be diagnosed with prostate cancer in his lifetime.
+About

 Researchers have found that turmeric and its extract, curcumin, may help prevent or treat prostate cancer.
 The warm, bitter spice contains anticancerous properties that may stop the spread and growth of cancerous cells.
 If you’re interested in using turmeric medicinally, talk to your doctor about it.
 They can work with you to determine whether this is the best addition to your current regimen.

 Turmeric has wide-ranging health benefits.
 It has been used an anti-inflammatory remedy in Chinese and Indian folk medicines for centuries.
 Some people use turmeric to treat:

 - high cholesterol

 - liver problems

 - neurogenerative diseases, including Parkinson’s disease and multiple sclerosis

 Researchers in one

 It’s thought that a combination of curcumin and alpha-tomatine, which is found in tomatoes, can

 Curcumin also has radioprotective and radiosensitizing properties.
 These may help make tumor cells more susceptible to radiation while also protecting your body against its harmful effects.
 A